 Refers to a property of a document.
-All PageSeeder documents, regardless of their media type or content have a document title.
+All PageSeeder documents, regardless of their media type or content, have a Document title.

 Document title vs. first heading

-When a PSML document is created, a heading in the content is generally populated with the document title property.
-So unless either the document title or the first heading have been edited subsequently, they have the same value.
+When a PSML document is created, a heading in the content is generally populated with the Document title property.
+So, unless either the document title or the first heading have been edited subsequently, they have the same value.

-Document title & filename
+Document title and filename

 When creating documents, the document title is used to generate the filename of the document and the first heading of the document.